meninn/react-responsive-page/README.md

 # Run app
-## Inside ftt-app use the following commands:
+## Inside the app use the following commands:
 + yarn
 + yarn dev